Jake-Jay/motor-imagery/README.md

     - Stage 2 classes: ['right', 'left']

 ## Data
-Find freely available datasets [here](http://bnci-horizon-2020.eu/database/data-sets) Our own data recordings are in the 'data' folder.
+Find freely available datasets [here](http://bnci-horizon-2020.eu/database/data-sets).

+Our own data recordings are in the 'data' folder.
+For all recordings the Graz recording paradigm was used.
+Data was recorded using an eight electrode Unicorn BCI device.
+The different classes are explained during the preprocessing sections in the various Jupyter Notebooks.

 ## Contributors
 - Sanda Heshan Lin (TUM)